messagebirdguides/sms-server-alerts-guide/readme.md

-## SMS Server Alerts with Node.js
+# SMS Server Alerts
-### 15 Min Build Time
+### ⏱ 30 min build time

+## Why build SMS server alerts?

-For any online service, being available and reliable is extremely important with many companies advertising guaranteed uptime of 99%+.
-Therefore it is essential that any errors in the system are fixed as soon as possible, and the prerequisite for that is that error reports are delivered quickly to the engineers who are on duty.
+For any online service advertising guaranteed uptime north of 99%, being available and reliable is extremely important.
+Therefore it is essential that any errors in the system are fixed as soon as possible, and the prerequisite for that is that error reports are delivered quickly to the engineers on duty.
 Providing those error logs via SMS ensures a faster response time compared to email reports and helps companies keep their uptime promises.

-In this tutorial, we demonstrate the integration of SMS alerts into a NodeJS application that uses the [Winston](https://www.npmjs.com/package/winston) logging framework.
+In this MessageBird Developer Guide, we will shouw you how to build an integration of SMS alerts into a NodeJS application that uses the [Winston](https://www.npmjs.com/package/winston) logging framework.

 ## Logging Primer